4GeeksAcademy/bootstrap-exercises-tutorial/README.md

 2. **README.md:** contains exercise instructions.
 3. **test.js:** you don't have to open this file, it contains the testing script for the exercise.

-> Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated.
+> Note: The exercises have automatic grading but its very rigid and strict.
+My recommendation is to ignore the tests and use them only as a recommendation, or you can get frustrated.

 ## Contributors